Introduction to Frandum

 • To gain experience you will need to pay a close attention to where you are, what you can see and discover, and what people tell you.

 • Once you successfully perform a quest, you will note it down into your diary, which will prove to be a valuable companion when trying to remember what you have done, and what you may do next.
+You can also keep track of your current mission or how much of your current area (quests and exploration) you have done.

-Those are the basic concepts behind it all, yet only the help files, your own experiences and the advice of older players will help you comprehend the whole game, and you will never end learning about Frandum, however long you play.
+Those are the basic concepts behind it all, yet only the help files, your own experiences and the advice of older players will help you comprehend the whole game, and you will never stop learning about Frandum, however long you play.

-Copyright 2008-2011 | Frandum
+Copyright 2008-2017 | Frandum